jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   }
 }
 ~~~
-{: #figexamplejwtdiffsubvalues title="Example: JWT where both the `sub` and `sub_id` claims identify the JWT Subject using different values of the same identifier type"}
+{: #figexamplejwtdiffsubvalues title="Example: JWT where both the \"sub\" and \"sub_id\" claims identify the JWT Subject using different values of the same identifier type"}

 ~~~
 {